 4. Double cleanse for thorough removal of impurities

-From my personal experience, after incorporating one extra step of using Skinlycious micellar cleansing water in the evening, I had less clogs.
+From my personal experience, after incorporating one extra step of using Skinlycious smoothing cleansing gel in the evening, I had less clogs.
 Below is my current skin care regimen.
 On no makeup days, 2 pumps on one cotton pad, swiping front and back, would do the job.
 With makeup, I usually need 4 pieces of cotton pad to remove my makeup (inclusive of eye makeup) thoroughly.

 Try using a cleansing water to double cleanse and see if you achieve smoother and clearer complexion.
-Of course, I would highly recommend Skinlycious Micellar Cleansing water as it has been tested on acne and acne-prone skin.
+Of course, I would highly recommend Skinlycious Smoothing Cleansing Gel as it has been tested on acne and acne-prone skin.